OpenRepeater/SVXLinkWrapperORP/README.md

 ------------
 1. python
 2. python modules:     importlib python-sqlite3
-3. Svxlink ready to run and configured (https://sourceforge.net/apps/trac/svxlink/)
+3. SVXLink ready to run and configured

-Install all requirements except svxlink on Ubuntu / Debian
+Install all requirements except SVXLink on Ubuntu / Debian
 ----------------------------------------------------------

 ::